 The investigation report will include the terms of reference, which will form the focus of the investigation.
 The terms of reference will be shared with you and you will be able to comment and help develop these if you wish.
 It will also set out the process of investigation, the evidence gathered and recommendations for improvement both at an organisational and national level.
 You have the opportunity to read and comment on the report before it’s finalised.

 The final reports are anonymised and shared with you, the staff involved and any other relevant organisations.
 In addition, key areas of learning may be published on the reports and publications page.

 We wish to involve families throughout our investigations by using an effective family engagement service.
 To make sure this works well, we would appreciate hearing about how the investigation process was for you.
 We will use this feedback to improve the process for families in the future.

 All family members are welcome to give feedback, completing more than one questionnaire if needed.
 Your investigator will give you a paper copy of the questionnaire, or you can complete our online family feedback questionnaire.

 Your investigator will invite you to share your feedback when the investigation is complete.

-Information for families in other languages
+Information for families in other languages and formats

 Please speak with your investigator if any of your family requires this information in a different language or format.